-Dear Mr. Guerra:
+Dear Mr. Barrera:

 On May 3, 2018, the Federal Election Commission ("Commission") notified you of a complaint alleging violations of certain sections of the Federal Election Campaign Act of 1971, as amended (the "Act").
-On August 1, 2018, based upon the information contained in the complaint and information provided by respondents, the Commission decided to dismiss allegations that Barrera for Congress and you in your official capacity as treasurer violated provisions of the Act.
-The Commission then closed its file in this matter.
+On August 1, 2018, based upon the information contained in the complaint and information provided by respondents, the Commission decided to close its file in this matter.
 A copy of General Counsel's Report, which more fully explains the basis for the Commission's decision, is enclosed.